manualdousuario/shortcodr/readme.txt

 == About This Plugin ==

-Shortcodr turns long, messy URLs into short, clean links that are easy to share.
+Shortlinkr turns long, messy URLs into short, clean links that are easy to share.
 Everything runs directly from your WordPress dashboard - no external services needed.

 **What You Can Do:**